akin-fagbohun/everything-news-backend/error-handling.md

 # Possible Errors

-This is an _**incomplete**_ guide to the possible errors that may happen in your app.
-We have left some of them blank to prompt you to think about the errors that could occur as a client uses each endpoint that you have created.
+This is an _**relatively complete**_ guide to the possible errors that may happen in this app.

-Think about what could go wrong for each route, and the HTTP status code should be sent to the client in each case.
+I've tried to think about what could go wrong for each route, and the HTTP status code should be sent to the client in each case.
-For each thing that could go wrong, make a test with your expected status code and then make sure that possibility is handled.
+For each thing that could go wrong, a response has been created within the app, with tests in the testing suite.

-Bear in mind, handling bad inputs from clients doesn't necessarily have to lead to a 4\*\* status code.
-Handling can include using default behaviours or even ignoring parts of the request.

 ---

-## Relevant HTTP Status Codes
+## HTTP Status Codes

 - 200 OK
 - 201 Created